 Quick Summary

-- Tanning can promote fat burning as lipid droplets reduce significantly when the sun penetrates beneath the skin.
+- Tanning can promote fat burning as lipid droplets in fat cells reduce when exposed to the sun's blue light wavelengths.

 Can Tanning Make You Lose Weight?